Follow TV Tropes

 • The Mine is actually from one of Sonic's earliest racing endeavors, Sonic Drift.

 • The first track of the Invincible Cup is based on Desert Palace Zone, also from the Competition Mode of Sonic 3 and Knuckles.
-Ring Racers will feature an entire cup based on the mode's levels; the aforementioned Desert Palace, Balloon Park, Endless Mine, Chrome Gadget and Azure Lake.
+Ring Racers features an entire cup, the S.P.B.
+Cup based on the mode's levels; the aforementioned Desert Palace, Balloon Park, Endless Mine, Chrome Gadget and Azure Lake.
+Endless Mine gets a second track in another cup further along.

 • Numerous tracks are based on Sonic Adventure and Sonic Adventure 2.
 Notably, almost all Sonic Adventure 1 levels are named after the song that plays in the area they're inspired by, as opposed to the name of the level itself.